PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

 ## Invalid byte sequences

-While trying to load a collection of song lyrics into PostgreSQL, I received this error message:
+While trying to load a collection of song lyrics into PostgreSQL, I encountered this error message:

 ```
 ERROR:  invalid byte sequence for encoding "UTF8": 0xa0